-- Department of Education (DOE) workers are on the 5th floor to help you with questions about your children's education and schools.
+- Department of Education (DOE) workers at PATH can help you with questions about your children's education and schools.
 If your child does not have a school Metrocard, they will give your child one.
-Also, they must give Metrocards so that parents can take their children to school and return to PATH if necessary. - DOE workers are normally at PATH on school days between 7 a.m. and 3 p.m.
+Also, they must provide Metrocards so that parents can take their children to school and return to PATH if necessary. - DOE workers are normally at PATH on school days between 8 a.m. and 8 p.m.
 If there are no DOE workers at PATH, ask the PATH supervisor at the information kiosk on the lower level for Metrocards so that your child(ren) can attend school.